KhronosGroup/SYCL_Reference/source/model/sample-program.rst

 vectors.
 When compiled and executed, the sample program computes the 1024 element vector add in parallel on the accelerator.
 This assumes the accelerator has multiple compute elements capable of executing in parallel.
-This sample illustrates the models that the software developer will need to employ in their program.
+This sample illustrates the models that software developers need to employ in their program.
 We identify sections of code by line number and discuss their role, highlighting their relation to the programming and execution models.